 For each key metric, set a monthly, weekly, or even daily goal and establish what controls you will use to make sure you are on the right track.

 8. Contingency Plan

 Finally, you must answer the following question: what will happen if the goals are not reached?

 For each one of the KPIs defined in the previous section, you need to think about a response plan for different scenarios.
-For example, what will you do if you do not reach the objectives by 75%, 50% or 25%?
 You can define different actions such as diversifying the platforms, opening new investment channels, or even rethinking aspects of the plan that are not working as you expected.

 Now you have everything you need to start working with your team and achieving all the objectives that you laid out in your digital marketing plan.

 You should now be more clear on how to develop a digital marketing plan that responds to the needs of your brand.
 To make it even easier, we have created a downloadable template with all the steps you need to make a complete online marketing plan.
-You can download your template here.
+Download it by clicking on the image below!